0xprinc/checks-while-hacks/README.md

 5. Decimals are not fixed to 18 for all ERC20 implementations, such as `GUSD-Gemini Dollar` has only 2 decimals.
 6. There are implementations of ERC721 that revert when calling the `setApprovalForAll` function more than one times, this is because the function has a check
           `require(_tokenOperator[msg.sender][_operator] != _approved)`.
 Example is `Axie` ERC721 Token.
 7. Chainlink's `latestRoundData()` is used, then there should be a check if the return value indicates old data.
 Otherwise this could lead to old prices according to the [Chainlink documentation](https://docs.chain.link/docs/historical-price-data/#historical-rounds).
-Also if any variable is used to make sure that the data is not outdated, then while using the two different price feeds, we have to make sure that these two price feeds are updated at comparable amounts of time other wise the differene between their update time will lead to unexpected changes.
+Also if any variable is used to make sure that the data is not outdated, then while using the two different price feeds, we have to make sure that these two price feeds are updated at comparable amounts of time other wise the difference between their update time will lead to unexpected changes.
 8. Different chains have different block mining time which poses a vulnerability when writing the same code for all the chains while relating the number of blocks and the timestamp.
 9. Using `solmate safeTransferLib`, one should also make a function to check whether the token contract exist or not, because this is not included in that library
 10. A problem with using only `approve` function but not the `increaseAllowance` is that, If A approves B 5 tokens and B don't use them, Now, If A approves B 10 tokens to increase the approve value from 5 to 10 tokens, so that B can spend 10 tokens, now B can front run that 10 token transaction to spend both 5 and 10 tokens.